-Factor Benchmarks P-O2 Benchmarks T-O4/P-O3 Benchmarks T-O5/P-O4 Benchmarks T-O6/P-O5/P-O6 Mentoring Professional contributions Commitment to professional development and officer visibility, i.e while in uniform.
+4. Pi 4.
+Professional Contributions & Services to the PHS Commissioned Corps (Officership) Continued from page 8 Factor Benchmarks P-O2 Benchmarks T-O4/P-O3 Benchmarks T-O5/P-O4 Benchmarks T-O6/P-O5/P-O6 Mentoring Professional contributions Commitment to professional development and officer visibility, i.e while in uniform.
 Significant contributions are based on information contained in the CV, and documented in letters of appreciation, awards, etc. Examples may include: Membership/ Involvement in Professional, Uniformed Service, and Specialty Organizations Participates as a protégé in regular one-on-one or group mentoring activities Active member at the local, level Participates as a protégé in regular one-on-one or group mentoring activities.
-Active member at the local, regional, levels.
+Active member at the local or regional levels.
 Participates as a primary or supportive mentor in regular one-on-one or group mentoring activities Seeks mentors within peers or higher level Completes a formal mentor assignment verified via letter from PAC, Advisory Group, Agency leadership, etc. Recruits other mentors to support professional development of peers.
-Active member at the regional, or national, or levels.
-Serves as contributing member to the organization through a committee or subcommittee.
-Participates as a primary mentor in regular one-on- one or group mentoring activities.
+Active member at the regional or national levels.
+Serves as contributing member to the organization through a committee or Participates as a primary mentor in regular one-on-one or group mentoring activities.
 Seeks mentors within peers or higher level.
-Completes a formal mentor assignment verified via lette from PAC, Advisory Group, Agency leadership, etc. Recruit, train, support and manage other mentors for the professional development of other officers.
+Completes a formal mentor assignment verified via letter from PAC, Advisory Group, Agency leadership, etc. Recruit, train, support and manage other mentors for the professional development of other officers.
 Active member at the national or international levels.
-Serves in a leadership role i the organization such as subcommittee Chair or Cha of the organization.
-Presentations and Outreach Participation at local and regional meetings or activities of professional organizations Presentations and/or outreach at local and regional meetings or activities of professional organizations Presentations and/or outreach regional meetings or activities of professional organizations Evidence of greater visibility in promoting the Corps to broader audiences.
+Serves in a leadership role in Presentations and Outreach Participation at local and regional meetings or activities of professional organizations Presentations and/or outreach at local and regional meetings or activities of professional organizations Presentations and/or outreach regional meetings or activities of professional organizations Evidence of greater visibility in promoting the Corps to broader audiences. the organization such as subcommittee Chair or Chair of the organization.
 Presentations and/or outreach regional, national or international meetings or activities of professional organizations Sought out by meeting planners for presentations with evidence of greater impact in support of Corps/Agency missions.

-- Temporary O2 and O3 promotions for all categories and Temporary O4 promotions for the Medical and Dental Categories are determined by an administrative file review as outlined in CCI 332.01 (old CC23.4.2, 6-2).
+\ - Temporary O2 and O3 promotions for all categories and Temporary O4 promotions for the Medical and Dental Categories are determined by an administrative file review as outlined in CCI 332.01 (old CC23.4.2, 6-2).
 Officers are encouraged to use the Factors and Benchmarks listed for T-O4/P-O2 & O3 for career development purposes.

-5.Readiness

-Factor Benchmarks Benchmarks Benchmarks Benchmarks

-P-O2 T-O4/P-O3 T-O5/P-O4 T-O6/P-O5/P-O6

-NA Officer meets and maintains
+5.Readiness Factor Benchmarks Benchmarks Benchmarks Benchmarks Benchmarks T-O4/P-O3 T-O5/P-O4 T-O6/P-O5/P- NA Officer meets and maintains Basic Readiness Standards.

-Basic Readiness Standards.
-Basic Readiness Standards.
-Basic Readiness Standards.
-Basic Readiness Standards.